flakjakk/my-project/docs/suggestions.md

 The Story: <https://www.hesketh.org.za/our-story/>

-Herding the cows and getting milk really cheaply [10c a litre, I think]
+* Herding the cows and getting milk really cheaply [10c a litre, I think]
-The rinkhals
+* The rinkhals
-Getting on the bus in the dark at mid-winter [mud, raining, cold]
+* Getting on the bus in the dark at mid-winter [mud, raining, cold]
-Kleilat and the train
+* Kleilat and the train
-Playing down at the dam
+* Playing down at the dam
-Braaing meat using paper only
+* Braaing meat using paper only
-Building rafts [and losing galoshes in the sticky mud]
+* Building rafts [and losing galoshes in the sticky mud]
-The winery over the road [irony]
+* The winery over the road [irony]
-Cheryl breaking a leg
+* Cheryl breaking a leg
-The cows: Nos.
+* The cows: Nos.
 34 and 43
-Mr. Pullen from the Old Men's Home - he flew Hurricanes and Spitfires in World War 2
+* Mr. Pullen from the Old Men's Home - he flew Hurricanes and Spitfires in World War 2

 ### Paarl Boys High

 Link: <https://goo.gl/maps/pnwKMTedV9edD7FU9>

-Rugby in the rain...with bricks!
+* Rugby in the rain...with bricks!

 ## General

+* Squirrels in the oak trees at Paarl Boys - the first I'd ever seen
+* Watching the sun clear the DuToitspanKloof Mountains at exactly 8:00am from in front of the school on a freezing winter morning
-Cape Town Corps
+* Cape Town Corps
-Double-feature movies with Chris Lovick
+* Double-feature movies with Chris Lovick

 ----